polyaxon/polyaxon/site/docs/management/ui/searches.md

 ## Select saved searches

-You can access all saved searches on the current project and on organization level.
+You can access all saved searches on the current project and on the organization level.

 ![search-select](../../../../content/images/dashboard/searches/select.png)

 ## Manage saved searches

-You can manage, update, delete searches on project level, and promote them to organization level.
+You can manage, update, delete searches on the project level, and promote them to the organization level.

 ![search-manage](../../../../content/images/dashboard/searches/manage.png)